 town.
 The smaller the number of samples the less representative the information will be of water quality in an

 area.
-The viewer is not a replacement for a water test and should not be used for site specific planning purposes.
+The viewer is not a replacement for a water test.

 Is groundwater quality getting better or worse?